ChZPan/CT-image-DeepLearningRegression/README.md

 # Detect Defect Area in Cranial CT Scan Images Using CNN and ResNet
-Authors: Zhichao Pan and Dr. Yuan Yang

-   Bone Interface Group, IBBME, U of T (http://www.ecf.utoronto.ca/~bonehead/)
+Authors: Zhichao Pan and Dr. Sophie Yang, Bone Interface Group, IBBME, U of T (http://www.ecf.utoronto.ca/~bonehead/)

 ## Introduction
 The purpose of this project is to create a data science pipeline to automate processing and analyzing of CT scan data obtained from laboratory samples.
 Specifically, we are interested to apply deep learning techniques to detecting a surgically created circular defect  in every cross-sectional image of mouse cranial bone.

 Defect area in the sample images below is circled in red, recongized by human experts.

 ![](./images/human.png)